Last Updated on November 24, 2022 by ashley.davis

 In this case, the patient should seek medical help.
 130/80 mmHg is when seeking medication from your doctor may be beneficial.

 But it may also be a problem in senior patients.
-You see, seniors are already dealing with other issues.
-Those treatments are often done by consuming daily medicine.
+You see, seniors are already dealing with other health issues.
+Treatments for those common health concerns for seniors are often done by consuming daily medicine.
 Adding blood pressure medicine may cause unwanted side effects.
 It can even cancel out some necessary treatment, so you must consult with the doctor.

 Not only during the day, but blood pressure also changes over the lifespan.
 So it’s impossible comparing a newborn’s blood pressure with an elderly citizen.
 Young people under the age of 10 may have blood pressure as high as 115/80 mmHg.
 And elders can have much higher blood pressure and they are more tolerant to higher levels.